DanielBustillos/LilyGo-HiGrow-Micropython/README.md

-# LilyGO Higrow Sensor - Soil Moisture Sensor MicroPython Implementation
+# LilyGO Higrow Soil Moisture Sensor - MicroPython

 This MicroPython code fr using [LiLyGO Higrow soil moisture sensor](https://github.com/Xinyuan-LilyGO/LilyGo-HiGrow).
 The code reads various environmental parameters such as temperature, humidity, salinity, fertility, luminosity, and soil moisture.
 It utilizes the [Blynk platform](https://blynk.cloud) to send the collected sensor data for further analysis and monitoring.